 But you know how it is with us young folk, we’re smitten with adventure — and invincible to boot.

 I spent nearly two years in Australia, working in three states: New South Wales, South Australia, and West Australia.
 Traveled to three others.
-I was now returning to the state where I’d spent most of my time, South Australia, billed in tourism brochures as the ‘food and wine centre’ of the country.
+I was now returning to the state where I’d spent most of my time, South Australia, billed in tourism brochures as the ‘food and wine center’ of the country.

 For those not familiar with the ‘Land Down Under,’ South Australia is in the ‘middle’ and at the ‘bottom.’